The Ultimate Guide to Cookie Dough Fundraising

 Let’s start with the pros:

 Cookie fundraisers are generally still very effective.
 After all, this fundraising method has been around for years!
-However, it might be worth exploring alternative fundraising techniques, such as RaiseRight gift card fundraising, that you can use in conjunction with cookie dough sales.
+However, it might be worth exploring alternative fundraising platforms, such as RaiseRight, that you can use in conjunction with cookie dough sales.

-Essentially, participants can support your cause while dining at restaurants or shopping for items they're already buying.
-What’s better than that?
+Essentially, participants can fundraise for your cause while dining at restaurants or shopping for items they're already planning to buy.
+It’s that easy!

 Ready to start earning?